-Unlike some cities, Columbus isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Columbus are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Columbus is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Columbus is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Columbus who work in office and administrative support (16.60%), sales jobs (9.90%), and management occupations (8.34%).

 Also of interest is that Columbus has more people living here who work in computers and math than 95% of the places in the US.

 Of the large cities in America, Columbus is one of the most car-oriented.
 This is reflected in the urban landscape, which features highways, wide streets, parking lots, and shopping centers of all sizes.
 It is also reflected in the statistics: 0.83% of people in Columbus drive to work in their own car everyday, most often alone.
 So, if you're going to live in Columbus, you'll need to learn to love driving.
 Alternative forms of transportation aren't very widely used or supported.

 In terms of college education, Columbus is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 33.35% of adults in Columbus have a college degree.